thomasglenngit/melodious/README.md

 `{ "name" : "foo", "config" : { "port" : "8080" } }`

 - note in npm docs - `Please do not put test harnesses or transpilers in your dependencies object.`

+4. Do we need to add the following to dependencies or devDependencies in package.json
+devDependencies:
+- style-loader
+- css-loader
+- file-loader
+- clean-webpack-plugin
+- webpack-dev-server
+- express ?
+    look at webpack docs development page at bottom add "server": "node server.js", to package.json "scripts" ?
+- webpack-dev-middleware ?
+    (in config) - publicPath: '/',

+- if we add more than one .js file, look at webpack docs Output Management and Development chapters for setup